 “President Moon Jae-in should further efforts to improve human rights in South Korea and support a genuine discussion of this bill, and other proposals to eliminate discrimination for all people.

 The anti-discrimination bill was proposed on 29 June 2020 by the Justice Party, joined by a few other lawmakers.
-This is the seventh time that a bill on anti-discrimination has been submitted to the National Assembly, but the first such attempt since 2006.
+This is the eighth time that a bill on anti-discrimination has been submitted to the National Assembly, since the first was submitted in 2007.
 In past attempts, the inclusion of provisions outlawing LGBTI-discrimination was especially contentious.

 On 8 July, the ruling Democratic Party indicated to the media that it may submit a similar bill on anti-discrimination.
 In South Korea, different political parties may prepare bills on the same issue when the discussion is not initiated by the administration.
 They then compromise on a final version which could be passed by a majority in the National Assembly.